oliviabarker/Barker_WeatherApp/README.md

 # Barker's Weather App

-A python application that takes a city, state, and country from the user and displays the current weather and a five day forecast for the location using Open Weather API.
+A python web application that takes a city, state, and country from the user and displays the current weather and a five day forecast for the location using OpenWeather API.

 ## Appearance